Who are you, what do you do, how are you connected to Community Strong?

 What is one thing you wished the residents of St. Charles County would do to improve their health?

 What is your greatest accomplishment or barrier you have overcome with your health so far?
-What inspires you to keep moving?

 What is a negative health outcome you have recently learned about that is affecting St. Charles County?